-Only four species belong to the family of the blue macaws: the Hyacinth macaw, the Lear's macaw, the Glaucous macaw and the Guadeloupe amazon.
+The blue macaw is a large parrot with a striking, bright blue colored plumage.
+There are only four species in the blue macaw family: the Hyacinth macaw, the Lear's macaw, the Glaucous macaw and the Guadeloupe amazon.
 Sadly, the Glaucous macaw and the Guadeloupe amazon are extinct already.
 The best-known species is the hyacinth macaw, which is often just called blue macaw.

-Ok, this might be a little exaggerated, but when a hyacinth macaw cuts a nut in two, the edges are as clean as if the bird had used a steel blade.
-The biteforce of the blue giant macaw is also quite impressive: 550 lb (250 kg).
+Its beak duts steel!
+Ok, this might be a little exaggerated, but when a blue macaw cuts a nut in two, the edges are as clean as if the bird had used a steel blade.
+Also, the bite force of the blue macaw is quite impressive: 550 lb (250 kg).
 This is enough to cut a broomstick in half.
-But the bird prefers macadamia nuts and coconuts most of the time.
+But most of the time the bird prefers macadamia nuts and coconuts instead.

 Blue macaws are known for their patient, gentle, and good-tempered manner.
 They are also called “gentle giants”.

 Blue Macaws Use Tools

 There are situations in the life of a blue macaw in which its strong beak proves useless.
 Then the birds often use tools in order to break nuts – for example a wedge-shaped piece of wood, which helps them to cleave the nut in two.
 Before they do this, they wrap the nut into a leave, so that it cannot roll away.
 Only few animals actually use tools.
 This is seen as a sign of higher intelligence.

 Even though blue macaws are rather tall and heavy, they hang on branches with their heads down in order to reach their favorite food.